windlai/ovs-2.17/README.rst

 The main components of this distribution are:

 - This branch is forked from openvswitch/ovs branch-2.17.
-- Target is that build a ovs docker and run in SONiC device.
+- Target is that build a ovs docker and run on SONiC device.
 - To build the docker use the following command::

    docker build -t openvswitch/ovs:2.17_debian --build-arg DISTRO=debian --progress=plain --no-cache -f Dockerfile .